Kelach/COE-332-Software-Engineering-and-Design/homework05/README.md

         docker build -t kelach/iss_tracker:hw05 .

+  4. Now, you can run a container of the image with the following command:

+          docker run -it --rm -p 5000:5000 kelach/iss_tracker:hw05

+        - Incase you're new to running Docker images:
+            - `-it` : Allows you to interact in your container using your terminal
+            - `--rm` : removes the container after exiting the Flask application
+            - `-p` : Binds port 5000 on the container to the port 5000 on your local/remote computer (so you can communicate with the flask program!)

-  4. Now that the Flask application is running you can navigate to http://localhost:5000/ in your web browser to access the data and you're all set!
+  5. Now that the Flask application is running you can navigate to http://localhost:5000/ in your web browser to access the data and you're all set!

 ### Routes
   Here are the currently supported routes and query parameters: